MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/stores.md

 [!INCLUDE [notice](../../includes/_economy-release.md)]

 Stores are an excellent way to build upon and develop your in-game Economy.
 Stores are a special item type that hold a list of items and prices and allow you to override base catalog prices for items.
-Stores can be used to manage where items are purchaseable in your game, offer in-game discounts and promotions, and much more!
+Stores can be used to manage where items are purchasable in your game, offer in-game discounts and promotions, and much more!

 ## Creating a Store

-To create a store, you must first make sure you have other published Catalog Items, Currency or UGC which you want to be accessible/purchaseable in your game.
+To create a store, you must first make sure you have other published Catalog Items, Currency, or UGC that you want to be accessible/purchasable in your game.
 You can follow the steps in the [Economy v2 Quickstart](quickstart.md#step-3---publish-an-item-to-the-catalog)

 ### [GameManager](#tab/creating-store-game-manager)

-1. Navigate to `Economy` ↘️ `Catalog (V2)`.
+1. Navigate to **Economy** > **Catalog (V2)**.

-2. Under the `Stores` tab, select `New Store`.
+2. Under the **Stores** tab, select **New Store**.

 Fill in the desired metadata, one of the key things to be setting is the items you wish to be available at this store and what prices you wish to override them to.